Experienced West Seneca Lawyers

 Chiacchia & Fleming, LLP is a litigation law firm servicing clients throughout West Seneca, NY

 The West Seneca lawyers at Chiacchia & Fleming, LLP provide our clients with the highest quality legal services.
-Whether you are facing a sex abuse claim, slip and fall, car accident, sexual harassment, dog bite, or construction accident case, our personal injury attorneys are here to fight for you.
+Whether you are facing a sex abuse claim, slip and fall, car accident, dog bite, or construction accident case, our personal injury attorneys are here to fight for you.
 If you need legal counsel, make Chiacchia & Fleming, LLP your first call.

 At Chiacchia & Fleming, LLP, our attorneys are experienced trial lawyers, committed to providing the highest quality legal services.

 Using our vast legal experience, the latest technology, persistence, and dogged determination, we will achieve success for you and your family.